ebikatsudon/VTubeStudio/Plugins.md

 </p>
 <br/>

 You can view the list of all allowed plugins and confirm the plugin is on there now.
 Connected plugins will also be marked as "Active" on that list.
+The plugin now has full control over VTube Studio, so please only allow this for plugins from sources you trust.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/plugin_list.png]]

-## How to develop plugins?

 ## What are custom parameters?

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/custom_param_1.png]]

+## How to develop plugins?